mlanza/solomode/docs/categories.md

 ## Chronobot
 Submission requirements:
 * Has a board-driven automa.
-See Anachrony for inspiration.
+See [Anachrony's Chronobot](https://boardgamegeek.com/image/3037431/anachrony) for inspiration.
 * Minimum playing time is 35 minutes or more.
 * Creators can have one submission in this category.